IsD4n73/instaDownloader/README.md

 `6. -- Get profile info from username`

 ### Login
-With logged account tou can acces this options:
+With logged account you can acces these options:

 `1. -- Download post from private profile`